rivasbolinga/school-library/README.md

 ## 🔮 Future Features <a name="future-features"></a>

-- Run unit tests using RSPEC.
+- Increase data storage options.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>